Can ChatGPT Proofread Documents?

 ASK THE EDITOR: "Can ChatGPT Proofread?"

 Can ChatGPT proofread documents?
-To answer the question, yes and no.
+Yes and no.

 Could ChatGPT proofread your document?